VishuDua/Oi/README.md

 * Logs output and manages crash recovery.
 * Toggling between voice and text mode supported via API.

+ ### 💻 Web Frontend
+Built with Vite + Tailwind CSS for fast performance

+Responsive design for real-time user input and output

+Connects to backend /respond API for conversational flow

+Displays AI replies and logs them in the interface

 ---

 ## Installation